What is SOAR?

 What is the Rutgers Open Access Policy?

-The Rutgers Open Access Policy, effective September 1, 2015, stipulates that all Rutgers faculty, graduate students, and post-doctoral researchers deposit a legal copy of each scholarly article produced while at Rutgers in the university repository at the time of its acceptance for publication.
+The Rutgers Open Access Policy, effective September 1, 2015, stipulates that all Rutgers faculty, doctoral students, and post-doctoral researchers deposit a legal copy of each scholarly article produced while at Rutgers in the university repository at the time of its acceptance for publication.
 For more information, visit Open Access Policy and SOAR.

 What kinds of work are governed by this policy?

 The policy applies to scholarship for which there is no expectation of payment, including peer-reviewed journal articles, conference proceedings, and working papers.
 However, researchers are welcome to deposit other types of scholarship in SOAR, including book chapters, reviews, presentations, technical reports, creative works, and patents.

 Does this policy mean that I have to publish in an open access journal?